Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions with Answers - Social Justice

 Q10.
 Give some measures of the Indian Constitution whose purpose is to establish social justice.

-• Directive Principles of State policy.
+• Directive Principles of State Policy that guide the government in ensuring social welfare.

 Q11.
 Explain the concept of the veil of ignorance of John Rawls.